ODIM-Project/ODIM/README.md

 	  Ensure that these user ids and group ids are not present on the VM prior to deployment.

-**WARNING:** Do not run the commands provided in this section as root user unless mentioned.
+**WARNING:** Do not run the commands provided in this section as a root user unless mentioned.

 **Procedure**
 --------------